yeejfe/cordova-minify-obfuscate/README.md

 By default the hook will uglify the JavaScript, CSS, HTML, and images in the `<platform>` `www/js`, `www/css`, `www/img`, `www/javascript`, `www/style`, `www/html`, and `www/media` folders of your project recursively (If they exist) as well as the top-level `www` folder (not recursively) to account for minifying the index.html and any other files that may reside there.

+Obfuscation would be done to the JavaScript files.

 [Take a look at this line in the hook to add more folders to be minified - optional](https://github.com/yeejfe/cordova-minify-obfuscate/blob/master/after_prepare/cordova-minify-obfuscate.js#l221).

 You can configure the hook to uglify/minify only for a release build, [see here](https://github.com/yeejfe/cordova-minify-obfuscate/blob/master/after_prepare/cordova-minify-obfuscate.js#l43).